Cold Hands and Feet: Causes of Cold Extremities and RemediesBy Dr. Artour Rakhimov - Last updated on August 9, 2018

-Cold hands and feet are very common in modern people for the reasons that are explained below.
+Cold hands and cold feet are very common in modern people for the reasons that are explained below.
 This symptom can often occur during night-time sleep for a very simple reason: people have reduced O2 levels in body cells.
 What is the meaning of this symptom?
-Cold feet and hands are a sign of insufficient blood flow (poor circulation) and reduced oxygen supply to body cells and their cold extremities.
+Cold feet and cold hands are a sign of insufficient blood flow (poor circulation) and reduced oxygen supply to body cells and their cold extremities.

-Cold feet due to parasites
+Coldness in feet due to parasites

-Meaning of cold hands and feet
+Meaning of cold hand and feet

 What is the main physiological meaning of cold feet and hands?
 In his article, "Hyperventilation and anxiety state" that was published in the Journal of Royal Society of Medicine, Professor Lum stated that cold extremities are a classical symptom of chronic hyperventilation or breathing more than the medical norm.
 Cold feet and hands mean that the person has less than 20 s for the body-oxygen test.
-While the official diagnoses can be Raynaud disease or diabetes, in reality, all these people have too heavy breathing 24/7.
+While the official diagnoses can be Raynaud disease or diabetes, in reality, all these people suffer from too heavy breathing 24/7.

-Symptoms related to cold feet and hands
+Symptoms related to colder extremities

 Hyperventilation reduces CO2 in the lungs.
-This causes lowered arterial CO2 pressure resulting in constriction of arteries and arterioles or vasoconstriction since CO2 is the most potent vasodilator (see studies below).
+This causes lowered arterial CO2 pressure resulting in constriction of arteries and arterioles or vasoconstriction or decreased circulation since CO2 is the most potent vasodilator (see studies below).
 In addition, low CO2 leads to the reduced Bohr effect (less O2 is released in tissues by red blood cells).
 As a result, people suffer from having cold extremities.

 All vital organs of the human body and extremities get reduced blood and O2 supply.
 Most people get only cold feet.
 But there are also millions of people who suffer from cold hands as well.